 People come to therapy for all sorts of reasons.
 You may be seeking therapy if you are faced with confusing or painful situations, a sense of dissatisfaction, traumatic experiences or difficult memories, struggling with making decisions, or simply feeling the need for change.
-Relationship issues, trauma, abuse, family dynamics, and mental health issues are all examples of things we can work with.

 In any case, one may come to therapy feeling that, for any reason at all, they just want to be with someone who will provide a space for them where they will feel actively listened to.